tidalmigrations/tidalmigrations.github.io/pages/tidal tools/zone-export.md

 ---
 title: Exporting a Zonefile from Windows DNS
-keywords: zonefile, discoverym bind, zone files, dns
+keywords: zonefile, discovery bind, zone files, dns
 last_updated: March 9th, 2021
 summary: "This will cover how to export DNS records from a Windows Server that is resolving DNS queries for your environment."
 sidebar: main_sidebar